DjangoGirls/organizer-manual/gdpr/README.md

  chances of being sued by either applicants or sponsors.

- # Table of content for this chapter:
+ # Table of contents for this chapter:
  * [Storage of Data](./data_storage.md)
  * [Subject Access Requests](./subject_access_requests.md)
  * [Contacting Users](./contacting_users.md)